Ireland

 Scabiosa caucasica

-This perennial scabious grows wild on mountain meadows and rocky slopes of the Caucasus, northern Iran, and Turkey.
-In gardens, it is grown for its charming large bowl-shaped flowers.
-It has strong, long stems, which makes it a perfect perennial for cutting.
-We harvest it best while the central florets are still tightly closed, then it will last up to 10 days in a vase.
-Spent flowerheads can also be dried and are well-suited for use.
+This perennial scabiosa grows wild on mountain meadows and rocky slopes of the Caucasus, northern Iran, and Turkey.
+In gardens, it is grown for its charming large saucer-shaped flowers.
+It has strong long stems, making it a perfect perennial for cutting.
+It is best harvested while the central florets are still firmly closed; it then lasts up to 10 days in a vase.
+The seed heads are also very useful and can be dried.
 Fama White has pure white flowers.

 Sold Out